connxio/docs/docs/getting-started/core-concepts.md

 In scenarios such as [batching](/integrations/transformation/batching) and [splitting](/integrations/transformation/splitting), the InterchangeId may change during processing.
 During batching, multiple interchangeIds are consolidated into a single new one, while splitting results in a single interchangeId being split into multiple new ones based on the original message.

 ## Adapter

 An adapter in Connxio represents a specific protocol or mechanism used to interact with systems and handle data transfer.
 Adapters serve as connectors between the integration pipeline and external systems, facilitating seamless communication.
 Connxio supports various adapters, including API/webhook, Azure Blob Storage, FTP/SFTP, email, and more, enabling flexible integration possibilities.

+## Delivery

+Connxio is built with the [at-least-once](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#receive-modes) delivery guarantee.
+This is the same concept used by Azure Service Bus, and since Connxio is built on Azure building blocks we use the same principal.

+At-least-once delivery basically means that a message will always be delivered once, but might be delivered more than once.
+Therefore you - as a customer - need to take the appropriate measures on the receiver side to mitigate problems receiving duplicate messages if the endpoint is not [idempotent](https://en.wikipedia.org/wiki/Idempotence).

+We do have a solution for duplicate free processing called _duplicate detection_ which can be enabled on outbound adapters.
+However, duplicate detection is expensive and might incur additional cost depending on the amount of messages passing through the integration.

 ## Transformation